aporetic/aporetic.github.io/raspberry-pi-router/router.md

 Putting it all together
 ===

-My setup with above optimizations applied makes light work of my symmetric gigabit connection, even without the benefit of software or hardware offloading.
 Here are a handful of [Ookla](https://www.speedtest.net/) speedtests and [Waveform](https://www.waveform.com/tools/bufferbloat) bufferbloat tests to give you an idea of what you can expect both with and without SQM enabled.

 Without SQM
 ---